trinhnguyen1810/CookAid/README.md

 # CookAid: iOS Recipe Management App

 ## Project Overview
-CookAid is a comprehensive iOS application developed in Swift that helps users manage their cooking experience from pantry to plate.
-The app integrates ingredient tracking, personalized recipe discovery, meal planning, and smart grocery list management in one seamless experience.
-Built with SwiftUI and Firebase, CookAid delivers a modern, responsive interface with real-time data synchronization.
+CookAid is a comprehensive iOS application developed to address the challenges college students face with meal planning and food waste.
+The app provides an intuitive solution by recommending recipes based on ingredients already in your pantry, helping users discover new meal ideas while reducing food waste.
+The app integrates several key features: smart pantry management to track available ingredients, personalized recipe discovery with dietary filters, customizable recipe collections, an intuitive meal planner, and an intelligent grocery list system.
+These features work together seamlessly to help users manage their entire cooking workflow from ingredient storage to meal preparation.
+Built with SwiftUI and Firebase, CookAid delivers a modern, responsive experience with real-time data synchronization.
+The application employs intelligent categorization systems and filters to accommodate various dietary preferences and restrictions, making it accessible to diverse users like busy students, eco-conscious individuals, and fitness enthusiasts.

 ## Setup Instructions

 ### Prerequisites
 - **Mac computer** - Required for running Xcode
 - **Xcode** - Latest version (download from the Mac App Store)
 - **Spoonacular API key** - For recipe search functionality.
 Should be created through Rapid API.
+Create your key at: https://rapidapi.com/spoonacular/api/recipe-food-nutrition/
 - **Firebase account** - For authentication and data storage

 ### Step 1: Install Xcode